 - Key exchange

-- Parking Fees
+- Parking requirements

 During your Stay

 - Ask a local.
-Local people can frequently point you in the right direction.
+Locals may point you in the right direction.